Sitefinity/feather-packages/Minimal/README.md

 ...
 ```
 When you run grunt all scss files imported in `assets/src/project/sass/main.scss` will be processed and output in `assets/dist/css/main.css`
-If you don't want to include Sitefinity CSS remove the import rule `@import "../../sitefinity/sass/sitefinity";` in `assets/src/project/sass/main.scss`.
+If you don't want to include Sitefinity CSS remove the import rule `@import "../../sitefinity/sass/sitefinity";` from `assets/src/project/sass/main.scss`.

 ### Images
 Place all images in `assets/src/project/images`.
 After grunt is run all images from this folder will be compressed and moved to `assets/dist/images`.